ECCO0220/SQL-PowerBi-Project-Sales_Analysis/README.md

 // Steven

-2) Business Demand Overview
+2）Business Demand Overview
 -	Reporter: Steven – Sales Manager
 -	Value of Change: Visual dashboards and improved Sales reporting or follow up or sales force
 -	Necessary Systems: Power BI, CRM System
 -	Other Relevant Info: Budgets have been delivered in Excel for 2021

-3) User Stories:
+3）User Stories:

 | No # | As a (role)          | I want (request / demand)         | So that I (user value)                               | Acceptance Criteria                                      |